kwikteam/phy-contrib/docs/template-gui.md

 * If YES: label as MUA or noise, select next cluster
 * If NO: select the most [similar](#similarity) cluster to compare, move to next step.

+> Hint: hit the spacebar to rapidly select the most similar cluster

 #### Step 2 - waveform similarity

 ```
 Are the waveforms clearly distinct or do the clusters occupy a clearly different set of channels?
 ```

-* If YES: these clusters are non-overlapping, select the next most similar cluster in [SimilarityView](#SimilarityView) and repeat step 2
+* If YES: these clusters are non-overlapping, select the next most similar cluster (hit the `spacebar` again) in [SimilarityView](#SimilarityView) and repeat step 2
 * If NO (i.e. the waveforms are very similar): move to step 3

 #### Step 3 -  assess cross correlograms